MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-azure-02.md

 With everything prepared it's time to create a *Tracked Object*.

-Build the application and deploy to your HoloLens, now click on the **Set Object**, you will see how the *EnterObjectName* object will become active in the hierarchy.
+Open the application on your HoloLens, click on the **Set Object** and you will see how the *EnterObjectName* object will become active in the hierarchy.
 In this menu click on the *search bar* and type in the name you want to give the *Tracked Object*.
 After providing a name click on the **Set object** button.
 This will create the *Tracked Object* on the Azure Table storage and you will see now the **Object Card**.

 This **Object Card** is a UI representation of the *Tracked Object* and will have an important role several times in this tutorial series.

-Now click on the description *text box* and type in something, after that click on the **Save** button to save the changes.
+Now click on the description *text box* and type in "Car", after that click on the **Save** button to save the changes.
 Stop the application and rerun it.

 Now this time click on **Search Object** and type in the *search bar* the name you have used before when creating the *Tracked Object*.
-You will see that the **Object Card** with all the data is restored from the **Azure Table storage**.
+You will see that the **Object Card** with all the data is retrieved from the **Azure Table storage**.

 Feel free to close the **Object Card** and create new *Tracked Objects* and edit their data.